codefresh-io/cap-docs.codefresh.io/_docs/runtime/installation.md

 </br>
 {:/}

-#### Ingress-less flags
+#### Tunnel-based (ingress-less) runtime flags
 These flags are required to install the runtime without an ingress controller.

 **Access mode**
 Required.

-The access mode for ingress-less runtimes, the tunnel mode.
+The access mode for tunnel-based runtimes, the tunnel mode.

 * CLI wizard and Silent install: Add the flag, `--access-mode`, and define `tunnel` as the value.